Short Documentary Lab with Rithy Panh

 - Planning for the 2-month period of independent work

 - Shooting and analysis of the rushes with the assistance of an editor

 - Editing and Post-production

-Applicants should submit a proposal of no longer than one page for a short documentary film (maximum duration 10 minutes).
+Applicants should submit a proposal of no longer than one page for a short creative documentary film on the theme of confinement or isolation, inspired by Rithy’s course introduction (maximum duration 10 minutes).
 This proposal can be a simple idea or a theme; it must show the personal resonance and motivation of the student.
-Projects that have already been developed or filmed are not eligible.
 Applicants should provide the reasons they want to make the proposed film, and explain why they are the right person to tell the story they have chosen.
-Selected applicants are welcome to change their idea during the lab—we understand that projects often evolve drastically during the development process.
+Selected applicants are welcome to change their idea or develop a new idea during the lab.
+We understand that projects often evolve drastically during the development process.